CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 **Exploring Secure Score**

 Previously, we explored the Secure Score tile on the overview page.
 Now let’s dive into this capability and the associated recommendations.
-Azure Security Center mimics the work of a security analyst, reviewing the security recommendations and applying advanced algorithms to determine how crucial each recommendation is.
-Azure Security Center constantly reviews the active recommendation and calculates the score based on them.
+Microsoft Defender for Cloud mimics the work of a security analyst, reviewing the security recommendations and applying advanced algorithms to determine how crucial each recommendation is.
+Microsoft Defender for Cloud constantly reviews the active recommendation and calculates the score based on them.
 All findings are aggregated into a single score (Secure Score) which measures your current security posture of your subscription/s; the higher the score, the lower the identified risk level.
 Exploring secure score

 1. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click to open it.